kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/k8s/k8s_ingress.md

 ## Install Prerequisites

-Ensure you have kubectl, a Kubernetes cluster (Minikube for local testing, and curl for testing.
+Ensure you have kubectl, a Kubernetes cluster (Minikube for local testing, and curl for testing).

 **Install kubectl (if not installed)**